-Tomatoes are members of the deadly nightshade family (Solanaceae), which includes tobacco, eggplant, potatoes and tomatillos.
+Tomatoes are members of the deadly nightshade family (Solanaceae), which includes tobacco, eggplant, potatoes, and tomatillos.
 Tomatoes and their relatives possess several dangerous alkaloids, although they are not present in all parts of the plant.
-While the plant's ripe fruits, which are technically a type of berry, are safe for dogs, all other portions of the plant -- leaves, stems and vines — are toxic.
+While the plant's ripe fruits, which are technically a type of berry, are safe for dogs, all other portions of the plant — leaves, stems and vines — are toxic.

-The Pet Poison Hotline largely agrees with Turner’s claim, stating that tomatoes are "barely poisonous and generally pretty safe to feed dogs."
-The Merck Veterinary Manual includes pages dedicated to six toxic foods -- avocado, bread dough, chocolate, macadamia nuts, raisins and the artificial sweetener xylitol -- but makes no mention of tomatoes.
+The Pet Poison Hotline states that tomatoes are "barely poisonous and generally pretty safe to feed dogs."
+The Merck Veterinary Manual includes pages dedicated to six toxic foods — avocado, bread dough, chocolate, macadamia nuts, raisins and the artificial sweetener xylitol — but makes no mention of tomatoes.

 Tomatoes are harmless for cats as well, despite popular sentiment to the contrary.
-Part of the reason they are not harmful, Haynes explains, is that the intestine does not absorb tomatine very well.
-Accordingly, Haynes considers tomatoes safe for canines and felines to eat.
+Part of the reason they are not harmful is that the intestine does not absorb tomatine very well.
+Accordingly, tomatoes are considered safe for canines and felines to eat.
 The amount of tomatine in a tomato decreases over time as the fruit matures and metabolizes the chemical.
-Accordingly, the riper tomato, the safer it is for your dog.
+Therefore, the riper tomato, the safer it is for your dog.

-Even if tomatoes are safe for your dog to eat, the garlic, chives and onions in your favorite pasta should give you pause.
-These related vegetables can be toxic for your pup in large doses, although the level at which toxicity occurs in each is not well understood.
+Even if tomatoes are safe for your dog to eat, dogs and tomato sauce are a bad combo thanks to the garlic, chives and onions that are also usually in tomato sauce.
+These vegetables can be toxic for your pup in large doses, although the level at which toxicity occurs in each is not well understood.
 Garlic powder is an ingredient in many dog treats, and some authorities suggest that small quantities of garlic are beneficial.